 One of the more remarkable truths of Jesus’s perfect redemption is that God becomes yours.
 When you get saved, you get God.
 It’s what makes your salvation so precious.
 Jesus your Advocate makes it possible that God is your Assurance.

 The Perfect Possession

-The psalmist declares, “The LORD is my portion.”
+The psalmist declares, “The Lord is my portion.”
 (Ps.
 119:57) There’s no possession like the Lord your God.
-Have faith that He is your “portion” and you have all.
-As John Mason says, “Get him for your portion and you have all; then you have infinite wisdom to direct you, infinite knowledge to teach you, infinite mercy to pity and save you, infinite love to care and comfort you, and infinite power to protect and keep you.”1 Make God your all and you’ll have everything you need.
+Have faith that he is your “portion” and you have all.
+As John Mason says, “Get him for your portion and you have all; then you have infinite wisdom to direct you, infinite knowledge to teach you, infinite mercy to pity and save you, infinite love to care and comfort you, and infinite power to protect and keep you.”
+(Mason, 57-58) Make God your all and you’ll have everything you need.